Jan 22, 2025

 Alcohol and Drug Policies

 Any student, staff, or faculty member who is convicted of the unlawful manufacture, distribution, dispensation, possession, use, or abuse of illicit drugs or alcohol is subject to criminal penalties under local, state, or federal law.
-These penalties range in severity from a fine of $100 up to $8,000,000 and/or life imprisonment.
+These penalties range in severity from a fine of $50 up to $10,000,000 and/or life imprisonment.
 The exact penalty assessed depends upon the nature and the severity of the individual offense.
+For a list of legal drug and alcohol sanctions, visit SP 19-30a’s Appendix A.

-For further information, contact the Human Resource Services Office or the Campus Life Office at the Centennial Campus.
+For further information, contact the Human Resource Services Office or the Student Experience & Leadership Office at the Centennial Campus.

 Alcohol